Intermittent fasting can initiate tissue regeneration while boosting the immune system and reactivating the hunger-satiety mechanism.

 - It is advisable to start with a single fast and continue with an additional fasting series if there are no significant side effects.

 - The number of days of fasting and respite with days of eating depends on personal preference; however, it is advisable not to overdo the continuous amount of fast days.

 - It is not advisable to fast on and off during a boiling period of the year.

 - Intermittent fasting is desirable to perform without any hard-physical effort.

-- A regular night's sleep of 7-8 hours will help achieve optimum results.
+- Regular sleep of 7-8 hours will help achieve optimum results.
 Regeneration of damaged tissues takes place mainly at night.

 What is recommended to eat and drink?

 - On the days of fasting, there is no need for a Zero calorie diet.
 I recommend drinking hot soup.
-Preferably organic chicken soup with a small bowl of moist starches such as rice.
+Organic chicken soup with a small bowl of moist starches such as rice is preferred.

 - In the days between one fast and the next, it is essential to reasonably consume food and beverages; eating fresh vegetables and fruits with natural oils will allow the regeneration of the bowel tissue and better absorb nutrients.
 It is advisable to reduce animal protein consumption significantly; you can eat deep-water fish (Preferably caught in the wild) or goat milk yogurt.

 - Drink a lot, preferably lukewarm or hot water, tea, or black coffee.
 (Without sugar or milk.)